Commercial Pecan Insect and Disease Control

 When one or more of these four rules is not carried out properly, the spray effectiveness is reduced or could totally fail.

-Variable tree size and spacing complicate estimates of quantity of spray solution needed.
+Variable tree size and spacing, particularly in native groves, complicate estimates of quantity of spray solution needed.
 These decisions must be made on an individual basis.
 An acre equivalent of pecan trees is approximately 30 square feet of cross sectional trunk area.
-This figure is derived by measuring tree trunks at 4.5 feet above ground, calculating and totaling the area.
-When this total reaches 30 the number of trees is one acre equivalent.
+This figure is derived by measuring tree trunks at 4.5 feet above ground, calculating, and totaling the area.
+When this total reaches 30, the number of trees is one acre equivalent.